jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* No feedback yet.
+Working on the design stuff for the DrupalCamp Cape Town.
+* Banners have been sent down to Cape Town, by Riaan.
+And received by Jason.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------